johnlng/slickcmd/README.md

 If you like the project, please consider giving it a ⭐ and sharing it with others to show your support!

+## Acknowledgments

+* The keyboard button image used in this project is sourced from [AutoHotKey](https://github.com/AutoHotkey/AutoHotkey)